DGrv/dorian-gravier/_posts/2019-02-24-New layers in Leaftlet - Slope from OpenSlopeMap.md

 ---
 lazout: post
-title: New layers in leaflet
+title: New layers in leaflet - Slope
 ---

-I was looking for such informations since a long time: Slope.
+I was looking for such informations since a long time Slope.
 I finally discovered the recent project from [OpenSlopeMap](https://www.openslopemap.org/).
 Exactly like me their goal is to be able to provide information to people going in the montain in order to make better decision.
 For more information I invite you to read their really complete website.

 You will find 2 layers: